Montana Earth Science Picture of the Week

 Igneous Rocks of Montana

+There are three basic categories of rocks - sedimentary, metamorphic, and igneous.
+The most common type of rock found at the surface in the eastern two-thirds of Montana is sedimentary (sandstones, shales, limestone, etc.).
+Western Montana has the best variety, with each type present in different areas.
+Igneous rock is formed when magma or lava cools.
 The red and gray areas on the map show where igneous rock can be found at the surface, or just beneath the soil.
-Igneous rock is formed when magma or lava cools.
-The red areas are where lava erupted onto the surface and hardened to form a category of igneous rock that geologists refer to as “volcanic” (a.k.a. extrusive).
-The gray areas are where the magma hardened beneath the surface, making a kind of igneous rock is called “plutonic” (a.k.a. intrusive).
-Basalt is the most common specific type of volcanic rock and granite is the most common specific type of plutonic rock.
+The red areas are where lava erupted onto the surface and hardened to form a category of igneous rock that geologists refer to as "extrusive" (a.k.a. volcanic).
+The gray areas are where the magma hardened beneath the surface, making a kind of igneous rock is called "intrusive" (a.k.a. plutonic).
+Basalt is the most common specific type of extrusive igneous rock and granite is the most common specific type of intrusive igneous rock.

-Plutonic, or volcanic?
-How can they tell? . . .
+Intrusive, or Extrusive - How can they tell? . . .

-One thing that helps geologists determine whether an igneous rock is plutonic or volcanic is the size of the crystals, or grains, that makes up the rock.
-When lava erupts onto the surface it tends to cool quickly, whereas magma beneath the surface may take centuries to harden.
+One thing that helps geologists determine whether an igneous rock is intrusive or extrusive is the size of the crystals, or grains, that makes up the rock.
+When lava erupts onto the surface it tends to cool quickly, whereas magma beneath the surface may take centuries, or even thousands of years to harden.
 As a result the various minerals in lava have little time to organize themselves into crystals.
-Consequently, volcanic rocks tend to be fine-grained and display a more uniform color than plutonic rocks.
+Consequently, extrusive rocks tend to be fine-grained and display a more uniform color than intrusive rocks.
 On the other hand, as magma cools slowly beneath the surface, minerals have more time to form crystals.
-The crystals eventually run out of space as they grow into each other, forming interlocking “grains” of various colors, such as the quartz (white), biotite (black), and feldspars (pink, gray) that can be seem in a typical granite.
+The crystals eventually run out of space as they grow into each other, forming interlocking "grains" of various colors, such as the quartz (white), biotite (black), and feldspars (pink, gray) that can be seem in a typical granite.

 Terms: igneous rock, plutonic rock